spencerdodd/kernelpop/README.md

     * click the canonical link (https://people.canonical.com/~ubuntu-security/cve/2016/CVE-XXXX-XXXX.html)

         * click all linked advisories at usn.ubuntu.com and parse info

+        * grab patch versions for filling in vulnerability windows per version

 * google: CVE-XXXX-XXXX "debian"

     * security-tracker.debian.org link (https://security-tracker.debian.org/tracker/CVE-XXXX-XXXX)

         * pull information from the bottom of the page that relates to the patched versions for the specific cve

+* google: CVE-XXXX-XXXX "mitre"

+    * links to other distros to pull info from

 ---